conjure-cp/conjure/docs/essence.rst

 When needed, domains inside a tuple are referred to using their positions.
 In an n-arity tuple, the position of the first domain is 1, and the position of the last domain is n.

-To explicitly specify a tuple, use a parenthesized list of values, preceded by the keyword ``tuple``.
+To explicitly specify a tuple, use a list of values inside round brackets, preceded by the keyword ``tuple``.

 .. code-block:: essence